 It’s back.
-Whether you’re overjoyed or a little sad about it, the holiday season has arrived at last.
+Whether you’re overjoyed or a little sad about it, the fall holiday season has arrived at last.

 Many of us love this time of year–its aromas, decorations, and sounds, its parties, food, and family times.
 I hope you’re one of those people.